dotnet/aspnetcore/src/AuthSamples/README.md

 AuthSamples
 =================

-This repo contains ASP.NET Core samples for Authentication, Authorization, Identity, etc..

-This project is part of ASP.NET Core.
-You can find samples, documentation and getting started instructions for ASP.NET Core at the [Home](https://github.com/aspnet/home) repo.

 ## Building from source

 To run a complete build on command line only, execute `build.cmd` or `build.sh` without arguments.